Xuhpclab/drcctprof_tutorial/README.md

 # drcctprof_tutorial

-This is a framework used for A hands-on lab: developing the first DrCCTProf client tool on ARM in [DrCCTProf Tutorial](https://www.xperflab.org/drcctprof/tutorial).

-## Requirement
+This repository includes all the necessary files for the hands-on lab for [DrCCTProf tutorial at CGO'22](https://www.xperflab.org/drcctprof/tutorial).

+## Instructions on the coding assignment

-Try to implement a DrCCTProf client to count each **instruction**<sup>*</sup> with unique call stacks.
+Try to implement a DrCCTProf client to count **instruction instances**<sup>*</sup> within unique calling contexts.

 > `*` `Instructions of the same PC (program counter) may appear in different call paths.`

-You just need to finish the function of [void InsCount(int32_t opaqueHandle)](https://github.com/Xuhpclab/drcctprof_tutorial/blob/main/src/client.cpp#L42-L55)
+You just need to complete the function [void InsCount(int32_t opaqueHandle)](https://github.com/Xuhpclab/drcctprof_tutorial/blob/main/src/client.cpp#L42-L55)
 :

-1. get the current context handle
+1. Get the current context handle.
    Tip: use API
    ```c
     context_handle_t drcctlib_get_context_handle(void *drcontex, int32_t opaqueHandle)
    ```
-2. get the executed times of the current context handle
+2. Increment the instruction execution frequency with the current context handle
-    Tip: use *ctxt_hndl_exec_num_array*  to get and store every context handle's executed times
+    Tip: use *ctxt_hndl_exec_num_array*  to get and store the execution frequency of each context handle.

-3. add 1 for the executed times and store it in the array

 ## Build